 Filmmaking teams have just one weekend to make a short film.
-Writing, shooting, and editing must be completed within a 72 hour window beginning the evening of Thursday October 3rd at 6pm and ending Sunday, October 6th at 6pm.
+Writing, shooting, and editing must be completed within a 72 hour window beginning the evening of Thursday September 24th at 6pm PT and ending Sunday, September 27th at 6pm PT.
 This short production period puts the focus on quick decisions and decisive shooting.
 It also forces some of us to “just shoot it” with often outstanding results.

-Deadline: Sunday October 6th by 6pm – Upload your film to the TriFi 72HFC database.
+Deadline: Sunday September 27th by 6pm PT – Upload your film to the TriFi 72HFC database.

 New This Year

 For Students in High School or Below, select your team and start shooting.
 Use any device – phones are encouraged.

 Any filmmaker at any level

 All finished films will be viewed at TRIFI Film Festival on Saturday afternoon – 5pm to 7pm PT

 - You can have as many members as you wish on your team.